-1) Seasonal Variability: The untimely end of the NSCAT mission limits our ability to use NSCAT data to study melt events in Greenland.
-However, important insights about the utility of scatterometer data can be gleaned from a combination of data from SASS, NSCAT, and the ERS-1/2 scatterometers (ESCAT).
-Seasonal modulations of $\sigma^{\circ}$ in 1978 Ku-band SASS and 1992 C-band data in Fig. 11 demonstrate the sensitivity of Ku- and C-band A values to spatio-temporal changes in surface and subsurface properties.
+The untimely end of the NSCAT mission limits our ability to use NSCAT data to study melt events in Greenland.
+However, important insights about the utility of scatterometer data can be gleaned from a combination of data from SASS, NSCAT and the ERS-1/2 scatterometers (ESCAT).
+Seasonal modulations of $\sigma^o$ in 1978 Kuband SASS and 1992 C-band data in Figure 11 demonstrate the sensitivity of Kuand C-band $\mathcal{A}$ values to spatio-temporal changes in surface and subsurface properties.
 During summer, the principal parameter affecting the microwave response of the ice sheet is the appearance of snow liquid water in areas experiencing surface melt.
-During winter, $\sigma^{\circ}$ is primarily affected by layering [59], [60] and inhomogeneities developing as a consequence of seasonal accumulation and melt patterns.
-Changes in the surface reflectivity caused by melting result in reductions in $\sigma^{\circ}$ exceeding 15 dB [45].
-In Fig. 11 the extent of summer melt is delineated by extremely low $\sigma^{\circ}$ values (black), particularly on day 209.
-As the response to surface melt is similar at C- and Ku-band, differences in melt extent between
+During winter, $\sigma^o$ is primarily affected by layering [59, 60] and inhomogeneities developing as a consequence of seasonal accumulation and melt patterns.
+Changes in the surface reflectivity caused by melting results in reductions in $\sigma^o$ exceeding 15 dB [45].
+In Figure 11 the extent of summer melt is delineated by extremely low $\sigma^o$ values (black), particularly on day 209.
+As the response to surface melt is similar at C- and Ku-band, differences in melt extent between SASS and ESCAT are accounted for by interannual variability in the length and extent of the seasonal melting.
+Typically melting ceases by late August (day 237), and refreezing of the firn increases $\sigma^o$ at both frequencies.